Natasha Staniszewski: Broadcasting career

 Staniszewski began her career in 2006 as a news reporter at CTV Yorkton in Saskatchewan, before moving to sports reporting at CTV Prince Albert.
 In 2007, she relocated to CTV Saskatoon as the station's sports anchor and reporter, covering the WHL and university athletics.

-Two years later, Staniszewski returned to CTV Edmonton in 2009, where she covered the Edmonton Oilers, the Edmonton Eskimos and the 2010 Grey Cup, and anchored the station's top-rated nightly and weekend sportscasts.
-After covering the 2010 Grey Cup, TSN vice-president Mark Melliere was looking for someone to fill Jennifer Hedger's anchor position while she left for maternity leave.
+Two years later, in 2009, Staniszewski returned to CTV Edmonton, where she covered the Edmonton Oilers, the Edmonton Eskimos, and the 2010 Grey Cup, while anchoring the station's top-rated nightly and weekend sportscasts.
+After covering the 2010 Grey Cup, TSN vice-president Mark Melliere sought someone to fill Jennifer Hedger's anchor position during her maternity leave.
 Staniszewski eventually co-hosted the weekend SportsCentre alongside Bryan Mudryk following Holly Horton's departure in 2011.
-Soon after, she moved over to the morning SportsCentre co-hosting with Kate Beirness, becoming the first regular female duo to anchor the show.
-She then anchored SportsCentre regularly with another female, Lindsay Hamilton, and the female duo acted as the alternative morning show to SC with Jay and Dan.
+Soon after, she moved to the morning SportsCentre, co-hosting with Kate Beirness and becoming the first regular female duo to anchor the show.
+She later anchored SportsCentre regularly with another female, Lindsay Hamilton, serving as an alternative morning show to SC with Jay and Dan.

-On February 4, 2021 after 10 years at TSN, Staniszewski was let go as part of a series of layoffs at Bell Media.
+On February 4, 2021, after 10 years at TSN, Staniszewski was let go as part of a series of layoffs at Bell Media.
 On March 8, 2022, it was announced that she had been hired by Calgary Sports and Entertainment as a media host for the Calgary Flames and Calgary Stampeders.